azamkoboldo/upskill/angular_core.md

 ---

 ## **5. Data Binding & Event Handling**
+- **What is Data Binding?**
+  Data binding allows communication between the component and its template.

+  - **One-way Binding**: Data flows from the component to the template.
+  - **Two-way Binding**: Data flows in both directions (template ↔ component).

 ### **Code**:
 ```html
 <h1>{{ title }}</h1> <!-- 1️⃣ Display the title -->